How to get repeat prescriptions sent to your home is a sponsored post in association with Pharmacy2U.

 Of course, an online pharmacy isn’t suitable for every scenario.
 Personally, I’m not sure I’d want to trust my postie (as lovely as he is) to deliver something that was a life-and-death medication.
 And for some elderly patients or those with complex medical needs, having the in-person contact with a pharmacist is really beneficial.

-But for those of us with busy jobs who struggle to find five minutes in the day to pick up a routine repeat prescription, it’s just one less thing to worry about.
+But for those of us with busy jobs who struggle to find five minutes in the day to pick up a routine repeat prescription, knowing how to get repeat prescriptions sent to your home means there’s one less thing to worry about.
 And I tend to think it frees up my GP’s surgery and the local pharmacy for people who really need that one-to-one personal service.

 Disclosure: Pharmacy2U invited me to register for the service.
 I paid the usual NHS prescription fee myself, but I was paid a fee for my time in writing this review.